cloudControl/documentation/Platform Documentation.md

 Deployments running on a single web container, have memory size equal to 1 and are inactive within a period of 1 hour, get automatically hibernated.
-This results to a temporary suspesion of the container where the application is running, without affecting the add-ons or workers related to this deployment.
+This results in a temporary suspension of the container where the application is running, without affecting the add-ons or workers related to this deployment.

 With a new HTTP request coming for this deployment, the awakening of the